Natural Vision is clear. Clear vision is natural. Seeing clearly happens naturally and effortlessly.

 Trying to explain Natural Vision is like trying to explain hearing, touch, taste and smell.
 Like the other four senses, Natural Vision is more easily experienced.

-This is what Natural Vision Coaching is about, helping you to experience Natural Vision Improvement and regain your Natural Vision.
+This is what Natural Vision Coaching is about, guiding you in experiencing your Natural Vision.

 Who Can Benefit?